Catalan regional chief calls for independence vote after night of violence

 In his address to parliament, Torra trod a careful line, acknowledging that he can only move if other parties backed his calls for a renewed secessionist drive.

-“Parties and groups have to meet to trace the route towards an independent republic ...
-During the course of this legislature, I will defend the right for self-determination to be exercised once more,” he said.

-Torra’s party, Junts per Catalunya (United for Catalonia), rules the region with its ally, the separatist Esquerra Republicana de Catalunya (ERC).
-Together with a smaller far-left separatist party CUP, they have a small majority in the regional parliament.
+Torra’s party, Junts per Catalunya (United for Catalonia), rules the region with its allies, the separatist Esquerra Republicana de Catalunya (ERC) and far-left separatist party CUP.
+But the ERC appeared lukewarm about Torra’s proposal.

 “This is not the moment to lay down dates ... but rather to achieve consensus,” said Esquerra spokesperson Sergi Sebria.